 We are still in the early days of spatial and sensory computing, but you may be surprised by how quickly these new capabilities will evolve.

-We may be closer to creating an electronic nose than you might imagine.
-Researchers are finding that neural networks may open up new ways we can digitize smells.
+We are closer to creating an electronic nose than you might imagine.
+Researchers have found that neural networks may open up new ways we can digitize smells.
 It may sound far-fetched, but converting olfactory patterns into visual patterns could open up some interesting applications.
 Perhaps a new kind of cooking experience?
 Or new medical applications that convert imperceptible scents into visible patterns?